ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

   b.
 Purchases
   c.
 Stock movement
   d.
 Inventory status
-  f.
+  e.
 Fast-moving and slow-moving medicines
 - Provide financial reports including sales, claims, and profit margins
 - Track and report on batch utilization and expiry
 - Implement metrics on rate of usage across medicines
+- Implement red flagging or alerts for abnormal consumption rates or low/high billing values
+- Generate reports on real-time consumption of items not directly charged to patients

 ### 10. User Management and Security

 - Extend existing user roles to include pharmacy-specific permissions
 - Implement audit trails for all pharmacy-related actions
+- Implement strict controls on discount application, limiting it to admin-level users

 ### 11. Environmental Controls